top of page

 Energy

-“The mitochondrion is the powerhouse of the cell” might be the oldest biology analogy around.
-Almost everyone seems to remember this exact phrasing from high school biology class.
-But… it’s true!
-A mitochondrion takes in large molecules and breaks them down, borrowing the energy held in their chemical bonds to build small molecules—most importantly adenosine triphosphate (ATP), which is the main energy currency used by the cell’s proteins to fuel their activities.
-There are typically a few hundred to a couple thousand mitochondria per cell.
+“The mitochondrion is the powerhouse of the cell” might be the oldest biology trope around.
+But… it’s true.
+Mitochondria take in large molecules and break them down, borrowing the energy held in their chemical bonds to build smaller energy-laden molecules—most importantly adenosine triphosphate (ATP), which is the main energy currency used by proteins to fuel their activities.

 Assembly Line

-The cell’s assembly line consists of two organelles that both take the form of membrane-bound passageways.
-They are the endoplasmic reticulum (ER) and the Golgi apparatus.
-The ER, in fact, accounts for over 50% of the total membrane in eukaryotic cells.
-Many macromolecules get built in the ER and Golgi apparatus.
 For example, lipid synthesis (including the lipids that make up the cell’s membranes) occurs in the ER.
 Also, proteins—especially those that tend to be secreted by the cell—are synthesized by the ER.
 The ER is referred to as "rough" or "smooth" depending on whether there are ribosomes attached to the outer membrane surface.

 Some proteins synthesized in the ER travel to the Golgi apparatus.
-Think of the Golgi as a facility for receiving, modifying (through chemical addition), sorting and shipping proteins to other destinations in the cell.
+Think of the Golgi as a facility for receiving, modifying (through chemical addition), sorting and shipping proteins to specific destinations in the cell.
 The Golgi apparatus has two faces.
 One receives proteins.
-Once received, they travel through the Golgi’s passageways (being chemically modified along the way if necessary) toward the other face, which sends proteins to other sites in the cell.
-The Golgi apparatus can place molecular identification tags on proteins that act like zip codes on mailing labels.
-It can also package proteins in membrane-bound transport vesicles that it marks—again, chemically—for delivery to specific sites in the cell.
+Once received, they travel through passageways (being chemically modified along the way if appropriate) toward the other face, which sends proteins to other sites in the cell.

-Document Control
+Document control

-Storage, Trash and Recycling
+Storage, trash and recycling

 Comments